Edunao/moodle-block_ludic_motivators/README.md

 # moodle-block_ludic_motivators
-Moodle block developed for the ludic_motivators research project
+Moodle block plugin developed by Edunao for the ludic_motivators research project

-# Motivator specs are as follows:
+# Motivator Specs

 ## Avatar
 This widget is effectively the graphical version of the GOALS widget described below.